Last Updated on June 21, 2026 by Daniel Globe

 It can also affect room rates, since higher PAX counts may support higher prices and added services.

-“Pax” is hotel and travel shorthand for the number of people included in a booking, whether you’re reserving one room for two guests or several rooms for a larger group.
+PAX is hotel and travel shorthand for the number of people included in a booking, whether you’re reserving one room for two guests or several rooms for a larger group.

-Booking capacity is where pax meaning becomes especially practical in hotel bookings: the pax count tells the hotel how many people will occupy a room or reservation, so staff can match the right space, confirm safe occupancy limits, and prepare the correct services.
+The PAX count tells the hotel how many people will occupy a room or reservation, so staff can match the right space, confirm safe occupancy limits, and prepare the correct services.
+You can use this simple number to guide smarter booking strategies and stronger capacity management without guesswork.

 - Match rooms to the exact number of guests